OlinDSA2025/olindsa2025.github.io/in_class/day07.md

 <button onclick="HideShowElement('HideShow1')">Show Solution</button>
 <div id="HideShow1" style="display:none">
      A valid solution would consist of the order $A, E, B, C, D$.
-For this graph, another valid topological sorting woudl be $A, B, C, D, E$.  (other sortings exist as well)
+For this graph, another valid topological sorting would be $A, B, C, D, E$.  (other sortings exist as well)
 </div>